 The symbolic wedding ceremony’s highly personalized and modifiable nature owes itself to the fact that this ceremony is not legally binding.
 Because a symbolic wedding ceremony is not legally binding, it doesn’t have to follow any rigid or traditional order.

 For instance, a symbolic wedding ceremony doesn’t need a priest or a lawyer to officiate the wedding.
-A trusted individual can instead act as the celebrant.
+A trusted individual, such as a close friend, can instead act as the celebrant.
 Similarly, a symbolic wedding ceremony doesn’t demand as many legal requirements or research as a legal or civil ceremony.

 Who Would Want a Symbolic Wedding Ceremony?